 - The purpose of their trip is to enter the U.S. for pleasure, amusement, visit friends and relatives, or seek medical treatment.

 - They plan to remain for a specific and limited period

 - Evidence of compelling social and economic ties to their home country.
 They should prove that they have a residence outside United States as well as other social and economic binding ties that will ensure their return back to their home country.

 - Evidence of funds to cover expenses in the United States.

 Documents Required for US Business Visa

 There are a number of documents required for the interview.
-Sort the documents in an organized and orderly manner so you don't struggle to find them while giving the interview.
-The documents required by the applicant are:
+Sort the documents in an organized and orderly manner so you don't struggle to find them during your interview.
+The documents required from the applicant are:

 - A valid passport that does not expire prior to 6 months of your intended stay

 - US Visa application fee receipt

 - Printout of your confirmation page from the form DS-160